How do I honor the child for whom memories are all I have and love well the children with whom I am still making memories?

 We have strong relationships and a track record of talking things through.
 So I can ask them about what is helpful to them and tell them what is hard for me.
 We all acknowledge that we are finding our way in the dark and that changing circumstances make it important to keep the lines of communication open.

-We are experiencing our third set of holidays this year and have yet to establish a pattern or routine that works every time.
+We are experiencing our ninth set of holidays this year and have yet to establish a pattern or routine that works every time.

 But here are some things we are learning together-some things my children are teaching me about surviving siblings and Christmas: